foxBMS/documentation/doc/sphinx/software_documentation/modules/ltc/ltc.rst

    sensor_idx = ltc_muxsensortemperaturmain_cfg[muxseqptr->muxCh];

-More detailed information on the configueration of the temperature sensors can be found in the software FAQ: :ref:`faq_temperature_sensor_configuration`.
+Further information on the configuration of the temperature sensors can be found in the software FAQ: :ref:`faq_temperature_sensor_configuration`.

 References
 ~~~~~~~~~~